-Join Justin Putney for an in-depth discussion in this video Deciding how elements will respond, part of HTML5 Projects: Creating a Responsive Presentation.
+Join Justin Putney for an in-depth discussion in this video Deciding how elements will respond, part of Creating a Responsive Presentation in HTML5.

 Now that we've got our functionality in place, let's take an inventory and see…what kind of other display items we need to change and how the presentation might…change as the screen size gets smaller.
 So here's the Title slide.…It doesn't really function much like a title slide right now.…So let's think about what we can do to this.…One thing that I think of when I think of title slide, as a text generally sitting…more in the middle area.
 Another thing would be, nice and is often…used is to have a graphic here, so, we're going to pull the graphic from the…conference site here, the Cityscape background we're going to take advantage…of that.
 And we're going to have that image be…somewhat responsive so, I'm just going to go to the next screen.…